paulo-santana/ft_printf_tester/README.md

 * `make`: run all the mandatory tests
 * `make d`: run all the tests related to the `%d` specifier.
 Currently, only the `cspdiuxX%` specifiers are supported
-* `make nosan run`: run all the mandatory tests without the AddressSanitizer
+* `make nosan r`: run all the mandatory tests without the AddressSanitizer
 * `make nosan p`: run all tests related to the `%p` without the AddressSanitizer
 * `make 1088`: run only the 1088th test